Coronavirus: JFK - New York Airport Control Tower Temporarily Closed Due to COVID-19

 However, the airport remained open to air traffic, with arrivals and departures having some delays.
 Air traffic controllers have moved to another secured area to continue directing air traffic.

-The JFK - New York Airport control tower was temporarily closed
+The JFK - New York Airport control tower has been temporarily closed

 Such cases were also confirmed at Midway Airport in Chicago and McCarran Airport in Las Vegas, temporarily disrupting air traffic.